Gmagon/src.gmagon.com/source/guide/trytomp3/how-can-i-convert-wav-to-mp3.md

 ![](../img/convert.png)
 <br>

-4. Click “Import files” or “Import directory” to add video files that you want to extract audio from.
-More than extrating audio from a video, this app can also convert various audio files to MP3 format.
+4. Click “Import files” or “Import directory” to add WAV files that you want to convert to MP3.
+More than converting audio files to MP3, this app can also extrati audio tracks from various video files and save them as MP3.

 After files loaded, click “Output directory” to set output path.
 When ready, click “Convert” to start.
 When the conversion is complete, click “Reveal in Folder” to find the generated MP3 files.